JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 ### Vocation Skills

-All skills under a Vocation have their levels capped by the Vocation's level.
-For instance, if a character had a level 2 Vocation, any skill under it couldn't increase above 2, until its Vocation level increased.
+Vocation Skills are skills that fall under your Vocation.
+Vocation Skills have their levels capped by the level of the Vocation they fall under.
+For instance, if a character had a level 2 Vocation, any skill under it couldn't increase above level 2, until its Vocation level increased.
+A Vocation Skill can have one or many Governing Attributes that logically would govern it, which can differ from the Vocation's Governing Attributes.

-Each skill under a Vocation has one or many Governing Attributes that logically would govern it.
-A skill under a Vocation can have different Governing Attributes than the Vocation's Governing Attributes.
 Two kinds of skills fall under a Vocation, Vocational Skills and Combat Skills.

 #### Combat Skills

-Combat skills include all Weapon Combat Skills and Magic Skills.
+Combat Skills include all Weapon Combat Skills and Magic Skills.
 These skills require skill points to be increased.

 #### Vocational Skills